9 Expert Gardening Tips Every Gardener Should KnowSeptember 4, 2019

 2. Ideal Soil for Plants

 Never dig or plant in damp soil as it can bring damage to the soil structure.
-It doesn’t have to be completely dry, just wait until the soil is crumbly.
+It doesn’t have to be completely dry, though.
+Just wait until the soil is crumbly.
 If your soil is continuously wet, there will be no air pockets for the roots to thrive.

 Most of the plants prefer well-drained soil.
 With that, you have to reform your soil with organic materials to improve its quality.